magento/devdocs/guides/v2.1/payments-integrations/vault/token-ui-component-provider.md

 }
 {% endhighlight %}

-The basic implementation of _Token Ui Component Provider_ can look like this:
+The basic implementation of Token UI component provider can be like following:

 {% highlight php startinline=1 %}
 class TokenUiComponentProvider implements TokenUiComponentProviderInterface